 When squamous cell cancer spreads to lymph nodes in the neck or around the collarbone, it is called metastatic squamous neck cancer.
 The doctor will try to find the primary tumor (the cancer that first formed in the body), because treatment for metastatic cancer is the same as treatment for the primary tumor.
 For example, when lung cancer spreads to the neck, the cancer cells in the neck are lung cancer cells and they are treated the same as the cancer in the lung.
 Sometimes doctors cannot find where in the body the cancer first began to grow.
 When tests cannot find a primary tumor, it is called an occult (hidden) primary tumor.
 In many cases, the primary tumor is never found.

 Check with your doctor if you have a lump or pain in your neck or throat that doesn't go away.
-These and other symptoms may be caused by metastatic squamous neck cancer with occult primary.
-Other conditions may cause the same symptoms.
+These and other signs and symptoms may be caused by metastatic squamous neck cancer with occult primary.
+Other conditions may cause the same signs and symptoms.

 Tests that examine the tissues of the neck, respiratory tract, and upper part of the digestive tract are used to detect (find) and diagnose metastatic squamous neck cancer and the primary tumor.

-Tests will include checking for a primary tumor in the organs and tissues of the respiratory tract, the upper part of the digestive tract (including the lips, mouth, tongue, nose, throat, vocal cords, and parts of the esophagus and trachea), and the genitourinary system.
-The following procedures may be used:
+Tests will include checking for a primary tumor in the organs and tissues of the respiratory tract (part of the trachea), the upper part of the digestive tract (including the lips, mouth, tongue, nose, throat, vocal cords, and part of the esophagus), and the genitourinary system.